Bridging Bowl in Yew – 22 string

-We have now added music to this incredible Yew tree’s experience, transforming her wood into something through which she, herself, can sing.
-Your hands can release her voice.
+Added music to this incredible Yew tree’s experience, transforming her wood into something through which she, herself, can sing, has been a profound experience.
+Your hands can now release her voice.

-Yew is a truly remarkable being.
-(S)He stands beyond the gateway between worlds: Surviving for unknown millennia, capable of regeneration after decades of appearing dead, neither conifer nor broadleaf she bridges living human souls with the voice of the ancestors.
+Yew is a different to other trees, all of whom are wise advisors.
+Yew stands beyond the gateway between worlds: Surviving for unknown millennia, capable of regeneration after decades of appearing dead, neither conifer nor broadleaf, she bridges living human souls with the voice of the ancestors.

 With three full octaves from C2 to c5 the musical range is extensive.
 At 64Hz the bottom note is profoundly deep and can be felt in the chest.
 For those who use sound as a healing power, these lower strings will tune down and the mythically powerful 40Hz can be produced as a sustainable note on the two longest strings.

 This is a massive instrument, with prodigious healing potential.
 As a full time wood-sculptor and instrument builder, I have never seen such a piece of Yew before we got this (wind-felled) tree.
 This is an unrepeatable chance to acquire a truly unique instrument.
 Email me if this is calling you.